joao-nunes/domain-adaptation-cpath/README.md

 ## Clone this repository

-To clone this repository open a terminal window and type
+To clone this repository open a terminal window and type ´´git clone git@github.com:joao-nunes/domain-adaptation-cpath.git´´